-Simulating an NTM N with a 3-TM M
+Simulating an NTM N with a 3-TM ${\cal M}$

-- M = ''On input w - $\ensuremath{\textbf{1}}$ Initially, the input tape contains w and the others are empty - Opy the input tape to the work tape and return the address tape's head to the beginning of its tape - 3 Simulate N on the work tape.
+- M = ''On input w - $\ensuremath{\textbf{1}}$ Initially, the input tape contains w and the others are empty - Opy the input tape to the work tape and return the work tape's head to the beginning of its tape - 3 Simulate N on the work tape.
 For each step, let m be the symbol under the address tape's head. m indicates which of the (at most b) nondeterministic choices to take this step.

-- $\textbf{ 5} \quad \text{ If } N \text{ enters a rejecting configuration, stop the simulation and go to step 8 } \\$ - 6 If the cell under the address tape head is ${\Box}$ or is greater than the actual choices N could make from the current configuration, stop the simulation and goto step 8 - Otherwise, move to the mth next configuration, move the address tape head to the right one cell and continue the simulation - Increment the address tape and goto step 2"
+- 5 If N enters a rejecting configuration, stop the simulation and goto step 8 - 6 If the cell under the address tape head is ${\Box}$ or is greater than the actual choices N could make from the current configuration, stop the simulation and goto step 8 - Otherwise, move to the mth next configuration, move the address tape head to the right one cell and continue the simulation - Increment the address tape and goto step 2"